yelbachir/multgam_pkg/README.md

 <a name="install"/></a>
 ## 1. Installation
 The package `multgam` must be installed from source as follows.
-- Download the repository `multgam`.
+- Download and extract the repository `multgam`.
 - Run the file `./install.R`.

 <a name="usage"/></a>